AhmadJavaidWork/book-shook-backend/Readme.md

 Users can come and add reviews to the books
 Users are required to register before adding reviews Each book can have multiple reviews

+Make a file in root folder named development.env and define the environment variables like in .env.example